swiss-territorial-data-lab/proj-rooftops/README.md

 **Requirements**:
 - There are no hardware or software requirements.
-- Everything was tested with Python 3.11
+- Everything was tested with Python 3.11.
-- The necessary libraries can be installed from the file `requirements.txt` (from any other branch, otherwise, just install geopandas, PyYAML and loguru)
+- The necessary libraries can be installed from the file `requirements.txt`.

 The path to the config file is hard-coded at the start of each script.